emdgroup-liquid/liquid/src/liquid/components/ld-notification/readme.md

 ## Notification hierarchy

-Notifications of type `'alert'` take precedence of notifications of type `'info'` and `'warn'`, which means that if a notification of type `'info'` or `'warn'` is fired after a notification of type `'alert'` and the notification of type `'alert'` has not been dismissed yet, the potentially less important notifications gets placed behind the notification of type `'alert'`.
+Notifications of type `'alert'` take precedence of notifications of type `'info'` and `'warn'`, which means that if a notification of type `'info'` or `'warn'` is fired after a notification of type `'alert'` and the notification of type `'alert'` has not been dismissed yet, the potentially less important notifications get placed behind the notification of type `'alert'`.
 Other than that most recent notifications take precedence of older notifications, pushing the older ones back in the queue and resetting and pausing their timeouts.

 ## Notification timeout